Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Normal Factor Graph of the Two-Stage Code

 Let $\big(d_l(t)\big)_{t=1}^{N'}$ denote the \emph{punctured} output block from the $l$-th LDPC encoder, for all $1\leq l\leq m$.
 These $m$ output blocks $\big\{\big(d_l(t)\big)_{t=1}^{N'}\big\}_{l=1}^m$ are interleaved into ${N'}$ vectors $\{\vd^m(t)\}_{t=1}^{N'}$, where each $\vd^m(t)$ is encoded with the superchannel, for all $1\!\leq\! t \leq {N'}$ (see Fig.~\ref{Fig:ConcGraph}).
 Finally, the channel observations $\vy^{nN'}$ and $\vz^{nN'}$ are received at Bob's and Eve's decoders, respectively.

 It is crucial to apply puncturing directly to the outputs of the outer LDPC code stage \emph{before} they are encoded by the inner trellis code (see Fig.~\ref{Fig:ConcGraph}).
-If puncturing is performed \emph{after} encoding with the inner code stage, the memory effect of the trellis code can cause private information to leak into adjacent positions, potentially exposing it to the eavesdropper.
+If puncturing is performed \emph{after} encoding with the inner code stage, the memory effect of the trellis code can cause private information to leak into adjacent positions, potentially exposing it to the eavesdropper.\footnote{We adopt systematic encoding followed by puncturing of the secret bits to strengthen security, although this is not required by the weak secrecy criterion.
+This introduces a small reliability penalty, but ensures that confidential bits do not directly appear in the transmitted signal and strengthens weak secrecy.}